An interview with our newest staff member, Karen Ridd

 Matt: If you could ask people reading this article to take action on something today, what would that be?

 Karen: Can I give them two things?
 Watch the newest CFSC video, Monica’s Story.
 Then help us get it to people who might not normally see things like this.
 Share it with extended family, neighbours, put a link to it at the bottom of your emails for a while: I’m sure Quakers will have creative ideas about how to help extend our reach on this!
-Secondly, check out the links in my article on the Guaranteed Liveable Basic Income and take one of the actions highlighted there!
+Secondly, check out the links in my article on the Guaranteed Livable Basic Income and take one of the actions highlighted there!
 Thank you in advance, Friends, for your work on these issues!

 Matt Legge is CFSC’s Communications Coordinator.